vasanth-asokan/vasanth-asokan.github.io/README.md

 ## Artifacts from Work Experiences

-Here are a few public artifacts across my various roles and teams. **Note**: these artifacts include those produced by _members of teams I led_.
-I am including them as the material provides insight into projects and the specific nature of work on that team.
+Here are a few public artifacts across my various roles and teams.
 I've organized artifacts by the role I held at the time the artifact was produced and included the names of the primary authors as well.

-Full credits go to the individuals listed against each artifact.
+**Note**: I've included those produced by _members of teams I led_ as the material provides insight into the nature of projects and specifics of work on that team.
+Full credits go to the authors of each artifact.

 ### Netflix, Senior Manager, Platform Experience and Design